-4.12 Battery Information
+4.15 Battery Information

 Two AA size alkaline batteries are needed as the power source.
-After several hours' usage of the preset batteries, the battery symbol on the screen will be shown as .
-The more of dark part indicates the more close to fill.
-When the battery capacity runs out, the battery symbol will be shown as and will begin to flash.
+After several hours' usage of the preset batteries, the battery symbol on the screen will be shown as for the more close to fill.
+When the battery capacity runs out, the battery symbol will be shown as for and will begin to flash.
 When this occurs, the batteries should be replaced.